 INCREASE YOUR CHANCES OF FINDING A JOB in fruit picking, by contacting the farmers directly!

-You can find nearly 500 contacts from farms in Australia (phone numbers and addresses), worker hostels (hostels that offer farm jobs), or agencies (recruiters) in all states of Australia.
+You can find more than 700 contacts from farms in Australia (phone numbers and addresses), worker hostels (hostels that offer farm jobs), or agencies (recruiters) in all states of Australia.

 The idea behind this map originated from a collaborative project; numerous backpackers from all over the world have already participated in collecting the contact details.
 And the more contacts, the higher the chance of landing a job.